Wall Street Analyst Resumed Pinduoduo Inc. [PDD]. What else is Wall St. saying

 The company, which turned six in October, is seeing the younger generation maturing quickly as leaders, and will be giving them more opportunities to take on responsibilities so they can gain experience, according to Chen Lei, Chairman and Chief Executive Officer.

-The stocks have a year to date performance of -3.77 percent and weekly performance of -1.51 percent.
-The stock has been moved at -50.40 percent over the last six months.
-The stock has performed -5.36 percent around the most recent 30 days and changed -34.06 percent over the most recent 3-months.
+Over the last 12 months, PDD stock dropped by -69.08%.
+The one-year Pinduoduo Inc. stock forecast points to a potential upside of 47.46.
+The average equity rating for PDD stock is currently 1.90, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 7.36M shares, PDD reached to a volume of 6884910 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $65.33 billion, with 1.26 billion shares outstanding and 1.25 billion shares in the current float.
+Compared to the average trading volume of 7.76M shares, PDD stock reached a trading volume of 12251950 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Pinduoduo Inc. [PDD]:

 Macquarie have made an estimate for Pinduoduo Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on December 07, 2021.
 While these analysts kept the previous recommendation, Citigroup raised their target price from $140 to $80.
 The new note on the price target was released on November 29, 2021, representing the official price target for Pinduoduo Inc. stock.
 Previously, the target price had yet another raise to $103, while Barclays analysts kept a Equal Weight rating on PDD stock.